Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.

 - Reviewing your debtors and writing off any unrecoverable debts.

-- Immediately deducting any start-up expenses – such as obtaining legal or accounting advice on business structure, and fees in relation to establishing the structure (e.g. ASIC company registration fee).
+- If applicable, deducting any start-up expenses – such as obtaining legal or accounting advice on your business structure, and fees in relation to establishing the structure (eg. ASIC company registration fee).

-If you are expecting to have a higher income next financial year, you can talk with your account to consider:
+If you are expecting to have a higher income next financial year (2019-20), you can talk with your accountant to consider:

 - If it’s appropriate to do so, bringing forward any invoicing into the current financial year for scheduled work that will be carried out in the next financial year.